sam-almighty/Activity-Tracker-with-LogDNA/exclusion_rules.md

 # Excluding data by using exclusion rules in the web UI
 {: #exclusion rules}

-In a {{site.data.keyword.at_full_notm}} instance, you can configure exclusion rules through the LogDNA web UI to stop events from counting against your data usage quota and from being stored for search.
+In an {{site.data.keyword.at_full_notm}} instance, you can configure exclusion rules through the LogDNA web UI to stop events from counting against your data usage quota and from being stored for search.
 {:shortdesc}